iosifache/MastersThesis/thesis/10 - Testing. Evaluation.md

 └──────────────────────┴─────────┘
 ```

-The below table summarizes the results.
+The following table presents a summary of the outcomes.

 | Executable                    | Arguments Stream | Files Stream  | stdin Stream  |
 |-------------------------------|------------------|---------------|---------------|